gpaulissen/blog/_posts/2021-02-11-oracle-apex-build-options.md

 build option being True.
 And the old application logic can be constrained by the build option being False.

-Thanks, Apex, for this clever piece of work.
+Thanks, APEX, for this clever piece of work.
 So you can continue to develop nice features by just cleverly using build options and (de-)active them as necessary.
 Really Agile!